 People head to the largest sand island in the world (120 kilometres long and 23 kilometres wide) for nature spotting and four-wheel driving across the dunes.

-This World Heritage-listed island is home to clear, aqua waters that seep onto chalky white sands.
-I’m quite sure that the technicolour sunsets each night are actually doctored.
+The World Heritage-listed K’gari is home to clear, aqua waters that seep onto chalky white sands.
+It’s actually too beautiful of a place – I’m sure that the technicolour sunsets each night must be doctored!!

 Visit the Daintree Rainforest